Naomi Campbell

 Soon, Campbell, Turlington, Helena Christensen, Claudia Schiffer, and Stephanie Seymour posed in matching striped shirts and shorts for a Vogue cover shot by Herb Ritts.

 That same year, Campbell's book "Swan" was published.
-For the launch party, Vivienne Westwood dressed her in a white dress with feathered panties.
+Vivienne Westwood dressed her for the launch party in a white dress with feathered panties.
 Irving Penn composed a black-and-white portrait of the nude model for Vogue.

 In 1995, Campbell played the role of Kaia in the comedy "Miami Rhapsody" with Sarah Jessica Parker and Antonio Banderas.
 She also appeared in Spike Lee's film "Girl 6."

-A significant event for the model was recording the hit "La La La Love Song" with Japanese pop star Toshinobu Kubota.
+One major milestone came when she recorded the hit "La La La Love Song" with Japanese pop star Toshinobu Kubota.
 The chart-topping single sold millions in Japan.

 She is very misunderstood.
 They say she is spoiled and annoying.
 But that's not true.
 She is very determined and very generous, and these are two qualities that no one ever talks about.
 She has a big, generous heart.